 The qualification consists of six core units:

-- Advanced English Language Skills – enables a student to put into practice the language acquired and develop this into an advanced user of English.
-Students will make extensive use of the four skills of speaking, reading, listening and writing, as well as extending knowledge of complex grammar and advanced vocabulary.
+- Advanced English Language Skills – This module enables a student to put into practice the language acquired and develop this into an advanced user of English.
+Students will make extensive use of the four skills of speaking, reading, listening and writing, as well as extending the knowledge of complex grammar and advanced vocabulary.

 A further two units must be taken from a choice of six electives:

-- Introduction to Computer Science – provides a basic introduction to a range of IT topics including organisation of a computer system, the relationship between hardware and software, applications of computers, databases, networking (with a focus on the Internet), graphics and multimedia.
+- Introduction to Computer Science – This module provides a basic introduction to a range of IT topics including organisation of a computer system, the relationship between hardware and software, applications of computers, databases, networking (with a focus on the Internet), graphics and multimedia.

-- Introduction to Accounting and Economics – introduces the key principles of accounting and economics.
+- Introduction to Accounting and Economics – This module introduces the key principles of accounting and economics.
 Students become accustomed to concepts such as market structures and monetary policy and also learn how to produce simple financial statements.